Technology / System Admin

 Parsec

-Parsec is a new remote desktop protocol.
-It's not very well known outside some media creation companies and gamers.
-Parsec gained more attention during the 2020 COVID-19 pandemic, though.
+Parsec is a newer remote desktop protocol.
+It gained more attention during the pandemic, though.
 As more companies were looking for work-at-home solutions, they needed a way for employees to access high-performance computers from home.
-Parsec offers exactly that.
+Parsec offers precisely that.

-Parsec is a remote desktop protocol that uses a computer's GPU to accelerate the remote connection.
-The remote connection is fast with a low enough latency that Parsec can be used for cloud gaming.
-In a commercial environment, it's more commonly used with workstations for things like video editing and 3D modeling.
+Parsec uses a computer's GPU to accelerate the remote connection.
+The connection is fast with a low enough latency that Parsec can be used for cloud gaming.
+In a commercial environment, it's more commonly used with workstations for video editing and 3D modeling.
 Other remote desktop protocols do not have the same graphical acceleration abilities that Parsec offers.

 Ultimate Networking Cert Guide